 Koroneiki trees have dominated Greek olive groves since Homer wrote The Odyssey and no doubt dipped bread into the peppery oil we still enjoy thousands of years later.
 Koroneiki olives are smaller than other varieties, matching the compact growth pattern of the tree.
 Small, thick leaves.
 Oil has very high oleic acid content.
 One of the more tender varieties.
 Self-fertile.
-As of November 2016 trees are about 3.5' tall and fruiting.
+As of March 2017 trees are about 3' tall after tip pruning, some branching.
 Grown in 4" x 9" containers.